 Internal Injuries

 The force applied by the seat belt in an accident or the intrusion of the door panel into the area of the vehicle where someone is sitting can also result in internal injuries, which involve damage to bodily organs such as the aorta, heart, or spleen.
 These injuries can result in a dangerous amount of blood loss or even loss of the organ’s ability to function.
 Side-impact collisions often cause penetrating injuries that can significantly damage internal organs and increase infection risk.
+In some cases, internal organ damage is caused by broken bones puncturing those organs.
+For example, a pneumothorax (collapsed lung) is commonly the result of a broken rib that has punctured the lung.
+Internal injuries are often life-threatening and require immediate medical intervention.

 The Importance of a Thorough Medical Evaluation After a T-Bone Accident

 Individuals involved in T-bone accidents often decline medical treatment at the scene because they don’t feel hurt, only to find hours or days later that they are significantly injured.
 The delay in the presentation of symptoms that would allow the sufferer to know they’re injured is typically the result of adrenaline.
+As explained by Reid Physicians Group,

 adrenaline is a hormone designed to prompt a fight or flight response.
 A surge of adrenaline causes several self-preservation responses, including increased energy, reduced or no pain, dilated blood vessels that increase oxygen flow to the body, increased strength, and changes to vision or hearing that focus on signs and signals ahead of you.
+As the adrenaline wears off and the body begins to settle from the trauma, the full effect of the injuries will gradually be felt.
+This often worsens pain over the next several days before attempting to recover.
+It is important to receive a thorough medical evaluation as soon as possible

 after the accident to determine the extent of the injuries suffered and to begin treating those injuries before they worsen.
 This evaluation often includes imaging scans, such as x-rays or MRIs, and a physical exam.